LaStefan/esg-stocks-dashboard/README.md

         Original data source(s) used to create this indicator If the indicator is computed using multiple attributes or data sources, explain how is it computed Which files in your code (python, html, javascript etc) generates the indicator

+# ESG scores by category

+# Price trend over time
+The price trend over time is generated using a Python script.
+The source of this data is from the FMP API.

+# other KPI's

 ## Contributing
 ### Git